grantsrb/cogmtc/README.md

         if true, the language model is trained to predict the action label for game steps in which the player has responded the correct number of times after the animation phase and/or the player is no longer on the pile.
-    "numeral_base": int or None
+Overrides `langall` "numeral_base": int or None
         if base is argued and use_count_words is 5, lang_preds are sequential and are trained to output the numerals inline with